EBI-Metagenomics/emgapi-v2/README.md

 This creates a tiny slurm cluster called `donco` (not `codon`).
 This is in the `slurm-dev-environment` directory: see [slurm-dev-environment/README.md](slurm-dev-environment/README.md) for more.

+There is also an apache web server, as a mock "transfer services area" for serving data files over HTTP.

 #### Set up docker-compose
 E.g. following [the docker docs](https://docs.docker.com/compose/install/) or using Podman or Colima, as you prefer.
 In theory all should work.
 (There is a docker compose file rooted at `./docker-compose.yaml`,